-\textbf{Hyperparameter choice.} Two hyperparameters play a central role in DAPS++: the threshold noise level $\bar{\sigma}$ and the polynomial scheduler exponent.
+\textbf{Hyperparameter choice.} Two hyperparameters play a central role in our method: the threshold noise level $\bar{\sigma}$ and the polynomial scheduler exponent.
 Both parameters directly influence reconstruction quality, particularly when the number of sampling steps is limited and the interaction between diffusion initialization and likelihood refinement becomes more sensitive.
-The threshold $\bar{\sigma}$ determines when Tweedie-based estimation transitions to a higher-order ODE solver within the diffusion process, allowing efficient denoising at large noise levels and producing a reliable initialization with only a few high-order ODE evaluations.
-However, even under small noise settings, purely diffusion-generated estimates without data-driven refinement will drift away from the measurement to the next E-step.
-Therefore, after the higher-order solver step, we still apply an M-step update at the end of the annealing schedule to correct this deviation.
+The threshold $\bar{\sigma}$ determines when Tweedie-based estimation transitions to a higher-order ODE solver within the diffusion process, allowing efficient denoising at large noise levels while producing a reliable initialization with only a few high-order ODE evaluations.
+However, even under small noise settings, purely diffusion-generated estimates without data-driven refinement will drift away from the measurement; therefore, after the higher-order solver step, we still apply a refinement update at the end of the annealing schedule to correct this deviation.

-The polynomial scheduler exponent governs the decay rate of the noise levels during annealing and becomes especially important in low-step regimes (e.g., 20–50 steps), as it controls the trade-off between convergence stability and refinement strength.
-A slower decay stabilizes the M-step updates but introduces more high-noise transitions, which may reduce the effectiveness of likelihood refinement.
-A faster decay generally accelerates convergence and is often preferred in practice, provided that the M-step remains numerically stable.
+The polynomial scheduler exponent governs the decay rate of the noise levels during annealing and becomes especially important in low-step regimes (\eg, 20--50 steps), as it controls the trade-off between convergence stability and refinement strength.
+A slower decay stabilizes the refinement updates but introduces more high-noise transitions, which may reduce the effectiveness of likelihood refinement.
+A faster decay generally accelerates convergence and is often preferred in practice, provided that the refinement stage remains numerically stable.
 A comprehensive sensitivity analysis for these hyperparameters, along with practical tuning guidelines, is provided in the Appendix.